rseichter/stown/README.md

 Usage
 -----

+*Always create backups before using stown!*

-The following example simulates linking the contents of a dotfile repository to a user's home directory. `--dry-run` causes the necessary steps to be printed only; no changes will be made.
+The following example simulates linking the contents of a dotfile repository to a user's home directory.
+The `--dry-run` flag causes the necessary steps to be printed only; no changes will be made.

 ```bash
 stown --dry-run $HOME /path/to/dotfiles